ION224 for Non-alcoholic Fatty Liver Disease

 You may need to stop taking certain medications, especially if they are associated with non-alcoholic fatty liver disease or if you are not on a stable dose.
 It's best to discuss your specific medications with the trial team to see if any changes are needed.

-What makes the drug ION224 unique for treating non-alcoholic fatty liver disease?
+What evidence suggests that ION224 might be an effective treatment for non-alcoholic fatty liver disease?

 Inclusion Criteria